Bestway 5611Z Power Steel Above Ground Swimming Pool (640x274x132cm)

 Built-in flow control drain valve makes it easy to drain by attaching the valve to a garden hose (with included Adapter) to drain away water

-China power plug with 220-240 V for HK market and a premium plug converter included
+China power plug with 220-240 V for HK market and a premium plug converter included - please DO NOT use other converters

 Water Chemicals and Maintenance Guide, by Hong Kong Hot Tubs and Pools